📅 Last updated · 最終更新:2026年5月24日

 石川

+Top Ishikawa souvenirs and must-visit travel spots — your complete guide for visitors to Japan.
 Ishikawa’s capital, Kanazawa, escaped wartime bombing and maintained its castle town layout, geisha districts, and craft traditions almost intact — earning the nickname ‘little Kyoto of the Sea of Japan’.
 The opening of the Hokuriku Shinkansen in 2015 transformed access, and Kanazawa is now one of Japan’s fastest-growing tourist destinations.
 The Noto Peninsula, reaching north into the Sea of Japan, offers wild coastline, pristine seafood, and ancient Satoyama landscapes.

 🌸 Best Season: Mar–Apr (sakura) · Jun (hydrangea) · Nov (momiji)